ncatlab/nlab-content/pages/1/9/9/0/991/content.md

 established when Grothendieck and his collaborators in Paris started adapting it to work with a [[Grothendieck topology]].
 Verdier in SGA4, introduced hypercoverings and in Artin and Mazur (SLN 100), you can find their use in homotopy theory.
-(The work of Lubkin,(1967) , should also be mentioned here as it contains much that is parallel to the development by Verdier, Artin and Mazur and is sometimes much easier to decipher for the non-specialist algebraic geometer.)
+(The work of Lubkin (1967) should also be mentioned here as it contains much that is parallel to the development by Verdier, Artin and Mazur and is sometimes much easier to decipher for the non-specialist algebraic geometer.)

-Given that a [[Grothendieck topology]] is essentially about abstracting a notion of '[[covering]]', it is not surprising that modified &#268;ech methods can be applied.
-Artin and Mazur used Verdier's idea of a [[hypercovering]] to get, for each Grothendieck topos,
+Given that a [[Grothendieck topology]] is essentially about abstracting a notion of '[[cover|covering]]', it is not surprising that modified &#268;ech methods can be applied.
+Artin and Mazur used Verdier's idea of a [[hypercover|hypercovering]] to get, for each Grothendieck topos,
-$\mathbb{E}$, a pro-object in $Ho(\mathbf{S})$ (i.e. an inverse system of simplicial sets), which they call the [[étale homotopy type]] of the topos
+$\mathbb{E}$, a pro-object in $Ho(\mathbf{S})$ (i.e. an inverse system of simplicial sets), which they call the &#233;tale [[homotopy type]] of the topos
 $\mathbb{E}$ (which for them is 'sheaves for the &#233;tale topology on a variety').

 Applying homotopy group functors gives pro-groups $\pi_i(\mathbb{E})$ such that $\pi_1(\mathbb{E})$ is essentially the same as Grothendieck's [[algebraic fundamental group]],
 $\pi_1(\mathbb{E})$.
-(Here you need to know that the category of [[profinite groups]] in the topological sense, is equivalent to the category of [[pro-objects]] in the category of finite groups (as explained in [[profinite group]]).
-(If you remove 'finite' the result does not hold, but you can recover it in part by working with ''pro-discrete localic groups'' instead of topological groups, i.e. take limits of finite groups within the category of '[[loale|localic]]' rather than '[[topological group|topological]]' groups, remembering that 'locales' are almost 'spaces without points'.
+(Here you need to know that the category of [[profinite group]]s in the topological sense, is equivalent to the category of [[pro-object]]s in the category of finite groups (as explained in [[profinite group]]).
+(If you remove 'finite' the result does not hold, but you can recover it in part by working with "pro-discrete localic groups" instead of topological groups, i.e. take limits of finite groups within the category of '[[locale|localic]]' rather than '[[topological group|topological]]' groups, remembering that 'locales' are almost 'spaces without points'.